 This is an online course.
 There will be no regularly scheduled class meetings or online chats.
-All course materials and readings will be posted on the course Blackboard site.
+Course materials and readings will be posted on the course Blackboard site.
 If you have any questions or would like to schedule an appointment, please email the instructor.
+Note that students will be assigned to one of three marking groups: